llogan382/learning/node/HardParts/notes/hp1.md

 Any request that takes a long time will be passed to Node.

 If you want to run a function, add parameters to the function.

+Whereever you run node is where the dot "." folder will start off looking

+# FS

+Networking is what we have been using so far.
+FS is a NEW FEATURE (for us) of the internal workings in node.

+The file system is accessible VIA FS, which is a bunch of C++ that allows Node to interact with the internals of a computer.

+use JS label (fs) to access NODE to access the files.
+NODE knows where to look for the file.

+`fs.readFile('/tweets.json', autoRunFunction);`

+The computer sets up a THREAD that runs and IO in Node Which IO in NODE sets up a thread? for NETWORK access FS access?
+Sets up a thread for cimmputer internals